-The fiscal year 2020-2021 budget which runs from October 1, 2020 through September 30, 2021 is balanced, addresses City Council’s strategic goals, and follows the fundamentals of the City’s financial management policies.
+A fiscal year budget, which runs from October 1st through September 30th of the following year is balanced, addresses City Council’s strategic goals, and follows the fundamentals of the City’s financial management policies.
 For detailed information, see the annual budget.

 In Texas, there are two laws that make most government documents available to citizens.
 The Texas Public Information Act (PIA) requires state and local governments to make information public.
 The Federal Freedom of Information Act (FOIA) requires the federal government to do the same thing.
 Citizens do not need lawyers to use these laws.
 The PIA and FOIA make information public, but there are some exceptions.